rohskopf/basicpkg-tutorial-drew/README.md

 represent the distribution archives of our Python package which will be uploaded to the Python Package Index and installed by pip in the following sections.

+### Upload the package

+We'll upload the package to PyPI.
+If we're just testing things out initially, we can upload to TestPyPI instead.
+Then upload to PyPI after.

+Make an account at https://test.pypi.org/

+After making an API token, we need to upload our distribution archives.
+To do so, we have to use an upload tool to upload our package.
+The official PyPI upload tool is twine, so let's install twine and upload our distribution archives under the dist/ directory.

+    python -m pip install --upgrade twine
+    python -m twine upload --repository testpypi dist/*